coleslaw-org/coleslaw/docs/hacking.md

 ## Areas for Improvement (i.e. The Roadmap)

-### TODO for 0.9.6

-* A real test suite with Stefil that at *least* tests:
-  * `read-content`
-  * `load-config`
-* Merge @PuercoPop's twitter summary cards plugin in some form.

 ### TODO for 0.9.7

 * Test suite improvements:
+  * `load-content`/`read-content`/parsing
   * Content Discovery
   * Theme Compilation
   * Content Publishing
   * Common Plugins including Injections
-* Add proper errors to read-content/load-content.
+* Add proper errors to read-content/load-content?
 Not just ignoring bad data.
 Line info, etc.
 * Improved template debugging? "${" instead of "{$", static checks for valid slots, etc.
   At least a serious investigation into how such things might be provided.
 * Some minor scripting conveniences with cl-launch?
 (Scaffold a post/page, Enable incremental, Build, etc).